Lovinoes/website/web/docs/advanced/reverse-proxy.md

 ## Verify Access

 Visit `https://<domain>` in your browser.
-You should now see the Panel login page served via Nginx.
+You should now see the Panel login page.

 ## Set Server URL